20 Jan 2022

 Throughout most of the period that humans have been drinking mushroom tea, we’ve been making it simply by steeping the mushroom in hot water.

-However, we’ve also been experimenting with flavor combinations that bring out the best in the mushroom.
+However, we’ve also been experimenting with flavour combinations that bring out the best in the mushroom.
 Below, we have some great ideas for how to make your mushroom tea a little bit more special.

 Mushroom tea is a great addition to any wellness regimen.
 While Ötzi and his contemporaries may have had an inkling of the benefits of consuming medicinal mushrooms, now we know quite a bit more about how they work.